Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    ### Relative paths  ###{#HLS_Ingest_relative_paths}

     1. The ingest source SHOULD use Relative URL paths to address each segment within the stream level manifest.
+    2. The ingest source SHOULD use Relative URL paths to address each variant playlist within the master playlist.

    ### Resiliency ###{#HLS_Ingest_Resiliency}

-    1. When ingesting media objects to multiple receiving entities, the ingest source MUST send identical media objects with identical names
+    1. When ingesting media objects to multiple receiving entities, the ingest source MUST send identical media objects with identical names.
-    2. To allow resumption of failed sessions and to avoid reuse of previously cached content, the ingest source MUST NOT restart object names or use previously used object names.
-    3. When multiple ingest sources are used, they MUST use consistent media object names including when reconnecting due to any application or transport error.
+    2. When multiple ingest sources are used, they MUST use consistent media object names including when reconnecting due to any application or transport error.
 A common approach is to use (epoch time)/(segment duration) as the object name.